theBuzzyCoder/dockerised-espocrm/dockerfiles/README.md

 # Description

-The folder structure is kept identical in host and the container image.
+The folder structure is kept identical in host machine and the container image.
 This is so that the confusion is less and development happens smoothly.

+**Note: Each folder here is for a project.
+Each project can contain a Dockerfile**

 `/crm` is because the `$HOME` username changes from image to image.
 To keep it consistent and not to nest to many folder levels, we kept `/crm` as the `WORKDIR`

 # Build Dockerfile

+Docker build context should be `/crm`.

 ```bash
 sudo mkdir /crm